irawoodring/343/names-binding-scope/PITCHME.md

 **Binding**
 ***

 **Elaboration** is the process that happens at run-time of allocating and binding a variable.
+There are a few different elaboration methods we will be talking about.
+---
+**Binding**
+***

 **Stack-dynamic** variables are variables that are statically bound but created when they are elaborated.
 ---